 Some Evangelical denominations (thankfully not too many) think "Separation from God" is a result of personal sin and therefore they believe that before the age of reason everyone is bound for heaven.
 Catholics believe that humanity's "Separation from God" is the result of "original sin" from Adam and Eve, our first parents.
 Catholics believe we are born into "original sin," we inherit it.
 If original sin is the source of our damnation then we are born with it.
 We don't think children should be without the grace of Jesus.
 That is why Catholics baptise babies "in the name of the Father the Son and the Holy Ghost."
 The Bible says:

 Surely I was born sinful, a sinner when my mother conceived me.
 (Psm 51:5)

-If I go onto a kindergarten playground and ask children the difference between a "good boy" and a "bad boy", they will tell me "a good boy is nice, he doesn't steal, and a bad boy takes things and is mean."
+If we go onto a kindergarten playground and ask children the difference between a "good boy" and a "bad boy", they will tell us "a good boy is nice, he doesn't steal, and a bad boy takes things and is mean."
 We are born with a propensity to sin and it shows up long before the age of reason.
 We think this is original sin.

 The official Catholic teaching is a full dunk is the best way:

 ...Baptism is performed in the most expressive way by triple immersion in the baptismal water.
 However, from ancient times it has also been able to be conferred by pouring the water three times over the candidate's head.
 (Catechism 1339)

 Most new churches today have a large baptismal fountain for a full dunk.